Sleeping is one of life’s best activities and you should sleep as much as you can for as long as you can. Read this reason why here.

 Irrespective of the strategy, when she came banging on the bathroom door 15 minutes later, I was always comatose on the floor.

 When I was 13, I was sent off to boarding school.
-My first year there, I finished last at everything in the morning because it was so hard to get out of bed.
+In my first year there, I finished last at everything in the morning because it was so hard to get out of bed.
 Eventually, I forced myself into the routine.

-For most of 2014, when anyone asked me what I wanted, my answer invariably diverted to, “I want to sleep so badly.”
+For most of 2014, whenever anyone asked me what I wanted, my answer invariably diverted to, “I want to sleep so badly.”

 You can’t cheat sleep.
 You need it to thrive, for your brain to work productively, to reconnect with who you are, to generate ideas, to communicate with your soul.